chjaecke/hx_dashing/README.md

   * [Changelog](#changelog)

 # Getting Started
 HX Dashing is deployed as a Docker container.
-You can either pull the container image from Docker or you can build it from scratch using the source code at Github.
+You can either pull the container image from Docker Hub or you can build it from scratch using the source code at Github.

+**Option 1**
-Option 1: Pull the most recent image from Docker Hub:
+Pull the most recent image from Docker Hub:
 `docker pull chjaecke/hx-dashing`

+**Option 2**
-Option 2: Download the source code from Github, change Docker to the downloaded folder and build the image from scratch:
+Download the source code from Github, change Docker to the downloaded folder and build the image from scratch:
 `docker build -t hx-dashing .`

 HX Dashing requires 4 parameters to start the dashboard: